2026 - Transportation: Emerging Projects

 SFMTA – Communications & IT Infrastructure

 The SFMTA maintains a wide array of information technology (IT) assets across the city, from Wi-Fi installation at SFMTA worksites, to a fiber network that provides the internal communication backbone of the Muni Metro system, to the customer information systems that provide real-time public transit information.
-In addition to system maintenance, IT supports SFMTA’s infrastructure upgrades and replacement on our aging systems.
-Upgrades are planned to the core network to support an upgrade of the video analytic system to monitor safety footage, upgrade routers on fleet vehicles to support remote video streaming and increased cameras to enforce Transit Only Lane violations.
-A major commitment to a new customer information system is also planned in this plan timeframe.
+In addition to system maintenance, IT supports SFMTA’s infrastructure upgrades and replacement on its aging systems.
+Upgrades are planned to the core network to support an upgrade of the video analytic system to monitor safety footage, upgrade routers on fleet vehicles to support remote video streaming and increased cameras to enforce transit-only lane violations.
+The IT organization will be updating the CAD/AVL System that manages transit services.
+SFMTA is nearing completion of a major revamp of its customer information system that will incrementally roll out features to new modernized signs to support customer experience, through real-time information and updated trip planning features.
+These initiatives contribute to a more efficient and secure network, as well as help passengers to better integrate travel planning into their day-to-day lives.
+Supporting a positive customer experience is a key tenet of SFMTA’s technology goals.

-The funding for SFMTA’s Communications & IT Infrastructure projects is approximately $48.9 billion through FY2033.
+The projected funding for SFMTA’s Communications & IT Infrastructure projects is approximately $17.5 million through FY2035.

 SFMTA – Facilities

-The funding for SFMTA’s Facilities Program is approximately $1.3 billion through FY2033.
+The projected funding for SFMTA’s Facilities Program is approximately $565 million through FY2035.

 SFMTA – Fleet Capital Program

-The funding for the SFMTA’s Fleet Capital Program is approximately $1.7 billion through FY2033.
+The projected funding for the SFMTA’s Fleet Capital Program is approximately $2.4 billion through FY2035.

-SFMTA – Parking The SFMTA Parking Program supports the planning, design, rehabilitation, and renovation of public parking garages, as well as street infrastructure and facilities related to public parking.
-A major priority for the Parking Program will be the implementation of the Parking Meter Replacement project which will upgrade the inventory of parking meters in San Francisco, reducing meter jams and enabling the public to more reliably pay for parking.
+The SFMTA Parking Program supports the planning, design, rehabilitation, and renovation of public parking garages, as well as street infrastructure and facilities related to public parking.
+A major priority for the Parking Program is the implementation of the Parking Meter Replacement Project which will replace and upgrade the inventory of parking meters in San Francisco, reducing meter jams and enabling the public to more reliably pay for parking.

-The funding for the SFMTA’s Parking Program is approximately $48.7 million through FY2033.
+The projected funding for the SFMTA’s Parking Program is approximately $13.6 million through FY2035.

 SFMTA – Security